danomatika/ofxPd/README.markdown

 ### Windows

-An example Visual Studio 2010 solution as well as a Codeblocks workspace are included.
+An example Codeblocks workspace is included.
+Visual Studio is not currently supported by the libpd source.

 How to Create a New ofxPd Project
 ---------------------------------